Work with us

 - Training is provided and is mandatory.
 Attendance at training, in person or online, is fee paid at the prevailing rate and contributes towards the minimum time commitment.

-- Law Enforcement members are expected to become accredited to chair oral hearings in 2025, for which additional training will be provided.
+- Members are expected to become accredited to chair oral hearings at different stages of their tenure, depending on their membership type.
+Additional training for Chairing hearings will be provided.

-- In addition to training required for accreditation, there is an expectation that members will participate in other continuing professional development activities organised by the Parole Board (expectation is 10 additional days in the first year for CPD)
+- In addition to training required for accreditation, there is an expectation that members will participate in other continuing professional development activities organised by the Parole Board (expectation is 10 days per year will be set aside for training)

 Standards in Public Life: